towshif/towshif.github.io/docs/04.Organizing-Reporting/github.md

 ## Beginners Guide

 Create a Github account at [https://github.com](https://github.com).
 Remember your usename and password.
-You will need is everytime you sync your git on your local machine with github.
+You will need is everytime you sync your local git repo with github.

 Git and Github in a nutshell: